jtara1/MiscScripts/README.md

 # misc_scripts
 Various scripts I've found to be useful.

+`delete_imgur_dne/delete_dne.py` takes an argument from command line to use as folder to search for copies of the *imgur does not exist* image and deletes them.

 `DevOps/count_lines.py` counts the number of files given the extension of the files and the total number of lines between all the files.
 Useful for checking how many